 5 Power Surge Causes and Prevention Tips.
+1. Wiring

 Damaged or exposed wiring can result in frequent power surges.
 Sometimes they can occur multiple times in a day, risking damage to home appliances and electronic devices, including outlets and switches.

 Internal power surges can go unnoticed, but there are some tell-tale signs.
 The most common ones are a burning smell and warm outlets.
 However, one must be careful because ignoring these problems for too long can result in harmful damages, including short-circuiting.
+2. Lightning

 Lightning can have drastic effects when it strikes; it can cause fires and power outages, and even blackouts.
 An electrical surge from a lightning strike can ruin electronics and appliances around the house.
 The damage occurs because the voltage spike is so high that home appliances like TVs, chargers, microwaves, or anything plugged in or connected to the main electric panel cannot withstand the electrical voltage intensity.
 Even plugged-in but switched off devices can suffer the same consequences.
+3. External Factors

 External factors that can cause an electric surge include weather conditions, trees, and animals.
 Extreme weather conditions, such as snowstorms, thunderstorms and sweltering temperatures, can result in power surges.